Herbse/LauraBot/WIKI/ChatScript-Json.md

 ## Accessing the web with JSON

 You will learn how to create JSON structures below.
-The other key to a web-enabled CS is ^jsonopen.
+The other key to a web-enabled CS is ^jsonopen().
 To see how easy it is to talk to the web, just look at this code.

 ```
 # The cleanest way to build json data
 $_var = ^jsoncreate(transient object)